What is Red Light Therapy?

 5. Earth Friendly.
 Red LED light therapy is more eco-friendly than using incandescent or fluorescent bulbs because they can produce the same amount of light but do so while using a small fraction of the energy.

 That’s it!
-Those are the major things that make red LED light therapy any different or better than red light therapy from any other light source.
+Those are the major things that make red LED light therapy any different or better than from any other light source.

 Effective red light therapy can be accomplished with any red light source including incandescent, halogen, fluorescent, LED, low level laser or cold laser.
 Each type of light has its benefits and drawbacks, but ineffectiveness is not one of them.